 The exponential-disc function is defined as,

 Here, $\rm \Sigma_{0} = \Sigma(r)|_{r=0}$ and $\rm r_{s} $ is disc the scale length.
-The two component model fits well the bulge and the disc, however there remained on residual images an unresolved light excess at the centre of the galaxy, probably attributed to an AGN activity and/or a compact nuclear star cluster.
-To accommodate this excess light we added an additional PSF function along with the Sersic and exponential disk components.
+The two component model fits well the bulge and the disc, however the residual images show an unresolved light excess at the centre of the galaxy, probably attributed to an AGN activity and/or a compact nuclear star cluster.
+To accommodate this excess light we added an additional PSF function along with the \sersic~ and exponential disc components.
 The results show a significant improvement of the residuals and model parameters.
 The final best fit results are given in Table~\ref{tab:gal_tab} showing excellent reduced $\chi^{2}_{\nu}$ and depicted in Fig.~\ref{fig:gal_res}.